I am a small business owner who began with a basic home embroidery machine and turned it into a career ten years ago.

 Tips for Fixing Machine Embroidery Mistakes

 - Use what I call the "light hands" approach.
-You must be patient-don't just jab at the stitches.
-Sometimes you have to pick out one stitch at a time; it's like taking a knot out of a shoestring or untangling a necklace.
+You must be patient—don't just jab at the stitches.
+Sometimes you have to pick out one stitch at a time, like taking a knot out of a shoestring or untangling a necklace.

 - Make sure that whatever tool you use to remove the stitches is sharp and well maintained.
 If you use scissors, designate a pair for this use only.
-Personally, I like to use cuticle scissors.
-All drugstores carry them, they're inexpensive and they have very sharp, small points that make it easy to get into tight places.
+I like to use cuticle scissors.
+All drugstores carry them; they're inexpensive and have very sharp, small points that make it easy to get into tight places.
 They are also especially good for lettering.
-If you use some type of electric razor, make sure to keep it free from lint and dust, and keep it oiled and covered when not in use.
+If you use some type of electric razor, keep it free from lint and dust, and keep it oiled and covered when not in use.
 Whatever tool you decide works best for you, always make certain it is sharp and clean.

 - I also like to use quilter pins.
 They have a larger head than dressmaker pins, and the pin itself is longer and easier to handle.
 Also, keep a pair of tweezers on hand if you don't have fingernails.
 They allow you to pick up one thread at a time.

-- Maintaining proper tensions while stitching is very important because it lets you easily see where the bobbin thread is.
-This way you have a path to follow, and you can simply go straight down the center of the stitching.
+- Maintaining proper tension while stitching is very important because it lets you easily see where the bobbin thread is.
+This way, you have a path to follow and go straight down the center of the stitching.

 Two Methods for Picking Out Stitches